M3SOulu/MozillaApacheDataset/README.md

 computer with 8GB of memory.

-The folder nlp contains a jira and bugzilla folders similar to the ones found in the raw folder.
+The folder nlp contains a jira and bugzilla folders similar to the with subfolders for each issue tracker product
+(e.g. nlp/bugzilla/mozilla/Firefox contains all files relating to Firefox comments).
+Comments for individual products are split in different files in order to limit their size.
 Here the folders for each product tag contains processed comments:
 * X\_nlcomments.parquet: comments filtered to only keep natural language.
 * X\_sentences.parquet: natural language split into sentences.